Personalised farewell ceremonies

 White flowers on a climbing plant against a brick wall

-Choosing a ceremony that’s right for your loved one
+Choosing a ceremony that’s right for your person

 • A bouquet of flowers on a wooden surface